In a World...: Production

-Background
+The film stars Bell as Carol Solomon, a vocal coach intent on doing voice-over work for film trailers.
 The film's title was inspired by the phrase used by Don LaFontaine to start many film trailers.

 According to Bell, almost no notable film trailers have employed female voice-over talent except for Gone in 60 Seconds (2000), which used Melissa Disney.
+Bell's claim was supported by a rough survey of trailer producers published in The Kansas City Star by Andy Isaacson of The New York Times.
 Bell had been intrigued that the prototypical "omniscient" voice behind film trailers was male.
 This inspired her to write a story in which a female protagonist sought to overcome this prejudice, resulting in her feature-length writing, directing, and producing debut.
+The film's script built on Bell's lifelong interest in the nuances of voices, accents, dialects and speech patterns.
+Her production role and directorial performance built upon her time spent watching crews set up scenes rather than relaxing in her trailer.

+Bell spent years tinkering with the script before letting anyone see it.
+Then, she repeatedly rewrote the screenplay for submission to her acting agent to be shopped for a director.
+Eventually after an unfruitful pursuit, the agent explained that Bell should just direct it herself.
+This overwhelmed her, so they decided she should write and direct a short, resulting in Worst Enemy (2011) whose Sundance admission gave her the confidence to direct.
 Bell wrote the screenplay with particular people in mind, hoping they would be interested in the project, explaining, "I was inspired to cast not only people who are great comedians but [...] who have a complex life [...]
 I knew that there was a profundity there that I wanted to tap into."
+However, Notaro's part was originally written for a male.
+The parts were drawn from acquaintances, friends, family and herself.
 Bell also recruited her then boyfriend Scott Cambell as an art assistant for the film.

-Filming

-Production

-Filming took place over 20 days in Los Angeles.
+Although production took a total of seven months, filming was limited to 20 days in Los Angeles.
+Although filmed in Los Angeles, Bell purposefully avoided including iconic local elements as much as possible.
+Nonetheless, locations include the following: The Scientology Celebrity Center, The California Club, The Millennium Biltmore Hotel lobby, and KCET Studios.
 Bell did extensive preparation work before the film, bringing lengthy notes.
-She deliberately filmed using shots in the style of a drama, although the film is a comedy.
+She counts The King of Comedy, Hannah and her Sisters, Bob & Carol & Ted & Alice and Citizen Ruth as cinematic inspirations.
+She considered Martin Scorsese, Woody Allen, Alexander Payne, Thomas McCarthy, Miranda July, Jay Duplass and Mark Duplass as directorial inspirations.
+She filmed using shots in the style of a drama, although the film is a comedy.
 The "nose kiss" scene was suggested by Ken Marino, and it made Bell laugh so much she told him he would need to do it twice.
+The film's score was written by Ryan Miller of Guster and was released on September 24, 2013.